Truck2290 is Now Accepting Form 2290 Filings For The 2022-23 Tax Period

 Truckers who fail to file the Heavy Vehicle Use Tax by the 2290 deadline may be subjected to penalties along with interest.
 In some cases, the heavy vehicle is suspended from on-highway transportation.
 Hence, late filing of the 2290 Highway Vehicle Use Tax results in paying extra dollars rather than what we owe to the IRS.

 The saddest part of a trucker’s life is “paying extra pennies apart from the total tax amount”.
-2290 HVUT penalties are heavy and hefty when you ignore the form 2290 filing process on time.
+2290 HVUT penalties are heavy when you ignore the form 2290 filing process on time.

 Form 2290 Penalty Information